C-J-1/pwa/README.md

 Download the web app using one of the above methods, disconnect your device from the internet, and open the web app on your desktop or home screen.

+Make sure your microphone is plugged in before using, otherwise you will get an error that your microphone is not found.